BACK

 A new shelf display will give the family plenty of room for storing all their board games, while the nearby workout zone provides the right space for their preferred gym equipment.

-Interior Elevation | The shelving wall is a great accent to the living room, but it also helps hide an existing pipe that made the basement seem uninviting.
-The cream colored walls painted in Sherwin Williams Shiitake balance the new luxury vinyl tile flooring and provide an excellent backdrop for the vivid blue paint within the shelving nook.
+The shelving wall is a great accent to the living room but also helps hide an existing pipe that made the basement seem uninviting.
+The cream-colored walls painted in Sherwin Williams Shiitake balance the new luxury vinyl tile flooring and provide an excellent backdrop for the vivid blue paint within the shelving nook.

-Our bathroom rendering shows off the bright and modern bathroom layout we designed for the lower level, adding a much-desired full bathroom to this 1930's South Minneapolis home.
+Our bathroom rendering shows off the bright and modern bathroom layout we designed for the lower level, adding a much-desired full bathroom to this 1930s South Minneapolis home.

 Creating A modern and Efficient Bathroom